nikitavoloboev/data/docs/health/aging.md

 I personally don't plan to live for long once my body starts truly breaking down of age.
 I maximize the quality of my life experience through proper [sleep](../sleep/sleep.md), [exercise](../fitness/exercises.md) and having [no stress](../mindfulness/mindfulness.md) optimistic outlook.
 I don't have any negative thoughts about [death](../life/death.md) as all things end, including [our universe](https://www.youtube.com/watch?v=uD4izuDMUQA).
 Only thing that's annoying is pain especially chronic so best try avoid that (that includes prisons, diseases..).

+One way to solve aging sooner is to work on getting closer to [AGI](../machine-learning/artificial-intelligence.md) and have it solve it.

 ## Notes

 - [Curcumin](http://en.wikipedia.org/wiki/Curcumin), [Pterostilbene](http://en.wikipedia.org/wiki/Pterostilbene) and [Nicotinamide riboside](http://en.wikipedia.org/wiki/Nicotinamide_riboside) supposedly have anti aging properties.